open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 the collection counts for the lower generation. e.g. count for gen1 is `GC.CollectionCount(1) - GC.CollectionCount(0)`.

-The API called in this section is:
+The API used to retrieve the value is:

 * [GC.CollectionCount](https://docs.microsoft.com/dotnet/api/system.gc.collectioncount):
   The number of times garbage collection has occurred for the specified generation